crownstone/bluenet-ios-lib/BluenetLocalizationLibIOS.md

 > Can be called multiple times without duplicate events.

+#### forceClearActiveRegion()
+> This can be used to have another way of resetting the enter/exit events.
+In certain cases (ios 10) the exitRegion event might not be fired correctly.
+> The app can correct for this and implement it's own exitRegion logic.
+By calling this method afterwards the lib will fire a new enter region event when it sees new beacons.

 ## Indoor localization

 Starting and stopping the usasge of the classifier will also start and stop the emitting of the "enterLocation", "exitLocation"